 Stumptuous – The premier women’s weight-lifting site on the web, hosted by co-author Dr. Krista Scott-Dixon.
 This site is free of advertising and sponsorship and is devoted 100% to promoting and supporting no-nonsense exercise habits for women.
-In other words, no pink dumbbells allowed.

 The Nate Green Experience – A cool lifestyle blog in which co-author Nate Green explores what it means to be a young guy trying to find his way around the gym – and around the world – all while becoming his own hero.

 Resources referenced in the text

 5-Day Body Transformation Course For Men (Free) & 5-Day Body Transformation Course For Women (Free) – These free 5-day courses for men and women, respectively, cover the best practices of exercise, nutrition, and lifestyle for improving your health and getting into great shape.
 Brief and concise, yet probably the best fat-loss quick-start guide you’ll ever find, complete with printable habits, recipes, and workout routines.